Thursday, September 29, 2011

 Like many, many people, I was glued to all of the cable news networks when the story of the disappearance of Natalee Holloway came out in 2005.
 And like many, many people, I could not believe that no one was ever charged with a crime.
 When the news of the murder in Peru came out, along with the fact that the major suspect was Joran van der Sloot, once again I sat night after night hoping for some answers.
 And what did I get - a big nothing.

-So when this book came out, I had hoped for some new information.
+So when Portrait of a Monster came out, I had hoped for some new information.
 There are some bits and pieces, but mostly it is a biography of Joran.
 Very well done, I might add; especially when it talks about his family members and friends.
 Still, I must admit that I was hoping for more.

 Karen